-Trade in goods accounts for about three-quarters of euro area imports and exports.
-Comparing the sectoral composition of extra-euro area exports and imports, imports tend to have a larger share of energy and raw materials, while exports tend to be more heavily focused on processed goods.
+Trade in goods accounts for about three-quarters of total euro area external trade.
+Comparing the sectoral composition of extra-euro area imports and exports, imports tend to have a larger share of energy and raw materials, while exports appear more heavily focused on processed goods.
 This reflects the international division of labour and the scarcity of raw materials in the euro area.
-Trade in services is around one quarter of total trade and the sectoral breakdown is rather similar for exports and imports.
+Trade in services makes up for the remaining quarter of total trade, with a rather similar sectorial breakdown for imports and exports.
 The largest share is taken up by business services, followed by transportation and travel services.

 (share of total as a percentage)